jsbueno/terminedia/README.md

 with the "Terminus" font, specially if one is using the Braille characters for drawing.

-There is also an HTML backend that can output progrmatically created ASCII art to an HTML file, formatted with mono-spaced fonts inside a `div` element.
+There is also an HTML backend that can output programatically created ASCII art to an HTML file, formatted with mono-spaced fonts inside a `div` element.
 The "terminedia-image" example program makes use